akza07/apk-batch-install/README.md

 * Run it.

 PS : It doesn't take any argument.
 It just installs every APK in it's path.
-So make sure to put all your apps in a single directory and ensure no shady apps are in the directory.
+So make sure to put all your apps in a single directory and then place the .py file inside it. and ensure no shady apps are in the directory.
 Split-APKs are not supported...
 I think.

 I made it only to make the Installation of extensions for Tachiyomi and Changing Custom ROMs easier.